|Next Story: The Daleks|

-Shortly before this, the first permanent production appointment was made to Doctor Who when another BBC veteran, Mervyn Pinfield, was named associate producer.
+Around this time, the first permanent production appointment was made to Doctor Who when another BBC veteran, Mervyn Pinfield, was named associate producer.
 Meanwhile, Tucker had approached actor Hugh David about taking on the lead role in Doctor Who.
 David, however, had been unhappy with the publicity incurred by his starring role in Knight Errant, and did not want to go through the same sort of thing again.

 Toward the end of June, the final pieces of Doctor Who's production puzzle fell into place when Verity Lambert and David Whitaker were appointed as the programme's producer and story editor, respectively.
 Lambert had begun her career as a typist at ABC before Newman gave her a job as a production assistant on Armchair Theatre.
 She later went to work for American producer David Susskind before joining Newman at the BBC.
 Lambert was Newman's second choice for the position; director Don Taylor had earlier turned it down.
 Despite her relative inexperience, Newman felt that Lambert possessed the right combination of independence, intelligence and stubbornness he wanted on Doctor Who.
 Whitaker had gotten his start as an actor, producer and director in the theatre.
 He began writing in the 1950s and moved over to television when he was commissioned to adapt one of his plays for the BBC.
 This led to a permanent posting in Wilson's Script Department, where Whitaker worked on programmes such as the soap opera Compact.